What Is Fault Tree Analysis?

 While FTA follows a standard process, it can range from simple to complex depending on its circumstances.
 Here’s a simple example:

-A mixer at a production facility stops working; the maintenance team initiates FTA to identify the cause of failure.
+A mixer at a production facility stops working; the maintenance team initiates FTA to identify the cause of potential failure.
 A fault tree diagram reveals the issue could be the result of either mechanical or electrical failure.
 Further investigations reveal the cause was an electrical failure because of a high current draw caused by an overload.

 Below is an example of a blank fault tree diagram: